section-engineering-education/engineering-education/content/articles/lru-cache-implementation-in-javascript/index.md

 We can optimize the shifting operation by eliminating it.
 To do so we use a double liked list.
 How?

-Still using the example red, green, white, and blue, we needed to add black.
-Since it wasn't in our list, what we did was remove the oldest element blue and shift the entire list items.
+Still using the example `[red, green, white, blue]` we needed to add `black`.
+Since it wasn't in our list, what we did was remove the oldest element `blue` and shift the entire list items.

 In a doubly-linked list, all you need to do is to remove the rear item and update the rear element to the previous element.
 Then add a new node and make it point to the second element and update the front.
 The entire operation is 0(1) time complexity.